Dextrorph/Stable-diffusion-webui-video-multiprompt/README.md

 # Multiprompt

 This script contains all functionality of the original one, but also adds multiprompt.
-To use them just check the box with "Use Multipromt?" caption and give the ABSOLUTE path of the file into the text box below.
+To use it just check the box with "Use Multipromt?" caption and give the ABSOLUTE path of the file into the text box below.
 This file needs to be a properly formated txt file.
 Here is a simple example of such a file:

 ~~~
 # Starts with a cat and makes it a dog after half of the time.